Getting Started with BusyCal for Mac

 This tutorial provides instructions for getting started with BusyCal and an overview of its features.

-BusyCal is a calendar and to do list manager for macOS 10.12+ (including Big Sur and Apple silicone) that can be used as an alternative to the built-in Calendar and Reminders apps.
+BusyCal is a calendar and task list manager for macOS 10.12+ (including Big Sur and Apple silicone) that can be used as an alternative to the built-in Calendar and Reminders apps.

-BusyCal’s unique and powerful features include customizable calendar views, integrated to dos that display in the calendar and carry forward until completed (can be disabled), an embedded Info Panel for quickly viewing and editing events, support for graphics, weather and moon phases, a menu bar app for quick access to your day’s events, and more.
+BusyCal’s unique and powerful features include customizable calendar views, integrated tasks that display in the calendar and carry forward until completed (can be disabled), an embedded Info Panel for quickly viewing and editing events, support for graphics, weather and moon phases, a menu bar app for quick access to your day’s events, and more.